-All that we do with our clients is based on a Psycho-spiritual, Integrative and Humanistic framework.
+Our work with clients is based on a Psycho-spiritual, Integrative and Humanistic framework.
 We have been fortunate to experience our own extensive therapy, often with committed and highly skilled therapists and we have had some excellent training.

 We hope to see therapy spreading its wings from the outdated models which seem to so often prescribe fifty-minute sessions and sometimes punish the client for not being well enough to attend.
 We believe that this process should be more compassionate.
 At the same time, we are firmly committed about client safety and our therapists are DBS checked and have regular supervision.

-I first came to counselling training because I was trying to cope as a parent of an anxious child.
-At that time I was in denial about my own psychological difficulties which included extreme shyness as a child, low self esteem, school phobia, a history of skin picking, which is a behaviour associated with anxiety.
+before I trained as a counsellor I was in denial about my earlier psychological difficulties which included extreme shyness as a child, low self esteem, school phobia, a history of skin picking, which is a behaviour associated with anxiety.
 I also had a complicated history with how to manage difficult emotions, particularly with repressed anger.

-Before I married, I trained as a chef and a florist As a young mother I experienced as period of not knowing how to cope with my infant son and in hindsight I realise that I had a brush with post-natal depression.
+Before I married, I trained as a chef and a florist As a young mother I experienced as period of post-natal depression.

 When my children started school I dabbled with some adult education courses such as cake decorating, silk painting and a maths GCSE (having failed miserably the first time round with an ungraded mark!).
 Then after attending a short counselling course run by a local church, I finally got an opportunity to got back into education properly and I was so fortunate that my local college (part of Anglia Ruskin University) was running wonderful counselling training which was based on the work of Ken Wilber; this transpersonal training was life changing.

-I qualified in the late 1990's with a first class honours degree in counselling and since then I have worked in private practice, but that was only the beginning of what I had to learn , because my son's psychological difficulties increasingly began to impact our family and as a result of this I was forced to learn so much more about myself and about what is is like to struggle with our emotions especially when times are particularly challenging.
-My son's worst times coincided with the menopause for me and this was another brush with depression and a sense of being less than in control.
+I qualified in the late 1990's with a first class honours degree in counselling and since then I have worked in private practice, but that was only the beginning of what I had to learn, my life, took a number of turns which led to me learning more about what it is to suffer psychologically.

 I worked for a while as a community mental health advocate and later as supervisor to that team.
 This gave me an insight into the inherent difficulties faced by people who experience psychological disturbance.

-Over the past few years my son has recovered and I have continued to work with people who have shared their own complex stories with me, my way of working has changed considerably.
+Over the past few years I have continued to work with people who have shared their own complex stories with me, my way of working has changed considerably.

 I've learnt that due to limited resources the very individuals who work in the health and education services are often themselves up against an impossible task because there aren't always the resources available, so the system often fails us.
 I've learnt that sometimes people with the best of intentions, get things wrong and that includes me.
 I believe that honesty, transparency and a willingness to be present and hear the other person's experience is vital in clear communications.